vishnya/so_text/README.md

  - The limitations depend on how the random sampling is done, and how much of it is done.
-The closer the distribution is to the real distribution, the more reflective the performance metrics are of how well the model would behave in the real world, which could in theory mean that the model performs worse, because it was not that effective to begin with.
+The closer the distribution is to the real distribution, the more reflective the performance metrics are of how well the model would perform in production, which could in theory mean that the model performs worse, because it was not that effective to begin with.
- - The more data we sample, the more duplicates we will catch and the more likely we are to capture the original document that later documents duplicated.
+ - The more data we sample, the more duplicates we will catch and the more likely we are to capture the original document that later documents duplicate.
 That is, suppose a new post is a duplicate of an old one.
 If a different random sample misses the original post, the new post may be accepted mistakenly.
 The more we avoid this situation, the better.
  - I do not have real evidence to support my reasoning, because I do not have